Rahul Awade

 Rahul Prakashanna Awade is an Indian politician from Maharashtra.
 He is a member of the Maharashtra Legislative Assembly from 2024, representing Ichalkaranji Assembly constituency as a member of the Bharatiya Janata Party.

 Political career

-Rahul Awade became a member of the Rashtriya Swayamsevak Sangh (RSS), a far-right Hindu nationalist paramilitary volunteer organisation before he and his family family were senior members of Indian National Congress.
+Rahul Awade became a member of the Rashtriya Swayamsevak Sangh (RSS), a far-right Hindu nationalist paramilitary volunteer organisation before he and his family were senior members of Indian National Congress.